Anyone Can Become Addicted to Drugs – The National Institute on Drug Abuse provides this brief overview of addiction as an equal opportunity disease.

 The Ohio Substance Abuse Monitoring (OSAM) Network monitors substance use trends in Ohio and produces several publications.

-Generation Rx: Preventing the Misuse and Abuse of Prescription Medications is a toolkit to be used by pharmacists, pharmacy students and other health professionals to provide community presentations about this serious and growing public health problem.
+Generation Rx: Preventing the Misuse and Abuse of Prescription Medications PDF is a toolkit to be used by pharmacists, pharmacy students and other health professionals to provide community presentations about this serious and growing public health problem.
 The toolkit contains a simple set of PowerPoint slides with talking points, a handout containing key messages, and frequently asked questions.
 Supplemental toolkit materials also include a quiz for program participants, and a commitment card.

 The National Institute on Drug Abuse has some excellent resources, including the Principles of Drug Addiction Treatment: A Research-Based Guide.